PeaceSfiSh/t3ext-ml_links/Documentation/Configuration/TxMlLinks/Index.rst

 :typoscript:`plugin.tx_mllinks_pi1.separator =` :ref:`t3tsref:data-type-string`

-String that is used to separate the elements.
+String that is used to separate the various elements (icon, file size, ...).
+If you do not override this configuration value the elements are separated with a non-breaking space character.
+To delete the separator set it to an empty string (separator = "").